nicolas1998v/transport/README.md

 - TicketMaster API for event data
 - London postcode data sourced from doogal.co.uk.
 - Google Cloud VM, systemd,and Cloud Scheduler for robust, cost-effective deployment.
-- My brother Juan Pablo for proving me guidance throughout this past year.
+- My brother Juan Pablo for the guidance throughout this past year.